0xDBFB7/covidinator/documents/notes/Ceramic PCB.md

 -----

-Rather than using a conformal coating, the PCB could be vacuum-sealed, a 'la
+Rather than using a conformal coating, the PCB could be vacuum-sealed in PE film.
+Connectors might be a bit tricky?